91priyansh/pay_flutter/README.md

 # gpay_example

-A new Flutter project.User latest version of pay package
+A new Flutter project.
+Use latest version of pay package

 ## Getting Started